NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/S/Spout.md

     desc: "basic reflex"
 abilities_mid:
   - name: ""
     desc: "Water blasts upward, coming out of the ground, rising from a pool, or even manifesting from thin air.
 Any creatures in the area take 2d4 bludgeoning damage, with a basic Reflex saving throw.
-A creature that critically fails its save is disoriented by the explosion of water, becoming [[Conditions/Off-Guard|Off-Guard]] until the end of your next turn.\n\nYou can change this spell's area to a @Template[burst|distance:5], provided you center the burst in a body of water.
+A creature that critically fails its save is disoriented by the explosion of water, becoming [[Conditions/Off-Guard|Off-Guard]] until the end of your next turn.\n\nYou can change this spell's area to a 5-foot burst, provided you center the burst in a body of water.
 This body of water can be as small as a pond or creek, but not as small as a puddle or bathtub.\n* * *\n\n**Heightened (+1)** The damage increases by 1d4."
 sourcebook: "_Pathfinder Player Core 2_"
 ```